joaohcrangel/transcriber/README.md

 To run the project, follow the steps below:

 1. Make sure all dependencies are installed.
+2. Create a `.env` file in the root directory with your OpenAI TOKEN.
+You can use the `.env.example` file as a template.
-2. Run the command `node index.js` in the terminal.
+3. Run the command `node index.js` in the terminal.
-3. Provide the path to the audio file you want to transcribe.
+4. Provide the path to the audio file you want to transcribe.
-4. The transcription will be saved to a text file in the same folder.
+5. The transcription will be saved to a text file in the same folder.

 ### Dependencies